-EMCOR Services Northeast combines advanced systems expertise and a sound understanding of today’s facilities’ requirements.
-With extensive experience in providing clients with tightly integrated, centralized operational control, Northeast was selected by The Massachusetts Historical Society to improve its mechanical systems and controls, to help in the preservation of the Historical Society’s collection.
+Because of EMCOR Services Northeast’s (ES Northeast) extensive experience in providing clients with tightly integrated, centralized operational controls, we were selected by the Massachusetts Historical Society to improve its mechanical systems and controls in order to help in the preservation of its collection.

-Massachusetts Historical Society’s top priority was to repair and retro commission their mechanical systems to improve the comfort levels, preserve their collections, and optimize the performance of the building.
-In addition, portions of the building had been experiencing mechanical system and control problems that needed to be addressed.
+The Society’s top priority was to repair and retro-commission the mechanical systems to improve comfort levels, preserve their collections, and optimize the performance of the building.
+In addition, portions of the building had been experiencing mechanical system and controls problems that needed to be addressed.

 The Massachusetts Historical Society is a research library and manuscript repository specializing in early American, Massachusetts, and New England history.
 Established in 1791, it is the oldest historical society in the United States.